What is AIM Alberta?

 A learning collaborative is a great way to generate momentum for change.
 Whether it be in a PCN, a specialized service area or a group of private practices working towards a common goal, the learning collaborative empowers all participants to be a part of the process together.
 It creates an ‘all teach all learn’ experience and is proven to enable successful healthcare improvements in important aspects of care delivery like enhanced access and care transitions.

-For primary care teams, the process usually lasts about 12 months with four ‘out of office’ days to attend learning sessions.
+For a small representative group of the healthcare team, the process usually lasts about 12 months with four ‘out of office’ days to attend learning sessions.

 For more information on the ‘collaborative curriculum’ and what to expect to learn from the experience, email us.

 What if I do not want to be part of a collaborative?

 Due to the design of the collaborative model and the time commitment, we recognize that a collaborative may not be the right approach for everyone.
 Therefore, AIM has designed alternative ways for practice improvement teams and PCNs or programs to apply the key principles in practice.
 First, we’ll meet you where you’re at.

 AIM’s group of senior improvement consultants have expertise in business planning, process improvement, change management, measurement and evaluation, and team development.
 If the prospect of a more accessible, integrated practice team piques your curiosity, we’ll be happy to discuss options to make this possible.

 Once you start working with us, and our faculty team, you’ll be hooked, and change will be easy.